 Dated at more than 100 million years old, the Daintree Rainforest is regarded as the oldest rainforest in the world.

-It is a World Heritage Listed site within a spectacular ecosystem, combined with the beauty of Cape Tribulation and the nearby Great Barrier Reef.
+The Daintree Rain Forest is a World Heritage Listed site within a spectacular ecosystem, combined with the beauty of Cape Tribulation and the nearby Great Barrier Reef.
 It contains some of the rarest plant and animal life on earth.
 This includes very old plant lineages that can be found nowhere else in the world.